rolyPolyVole/christmas-plugin-2024/IDEAS.md

 - Staff Utils Menu:
     - Teleport all players to a “screenie” location. player’s movement is locked and facing forward to facilitate an easy event screenie. (ik stephen will love this)
-- A firework spawns above everyone after a donation is made.
-- "Chaos" donations -> drop TNT in a spleef game, for example.
-- Donations progress somehow.
-- Custom hats to donators (and/or contributors)

 - find out what other textures spaceniklas has made and what they can be used for

 ## Game Specific: